 - Several Expys of British locos appear in the game Transport Tycoon.

-- And indeed Thomas the Tank Engine/The Railway Series.
+- And indeed Thomas & Friends/The Railway Series.
 The island's railway is a fictional region of British Railways with a greater degree of operating independence accorded to it and the island's baronet as Controller, which is why the mainland dieselization order didn't affect it.
 Since the railway still turns a profit, well enough has been left alone.
-The engines are mostly based on British locomotives, for example Gordon is an LNER A3 [like Flying Scotsman], Henry became an LMS Black 5MT after his rebuild, and Thomas himself is an LBSCR E2; in real life, these were all scrapped, making Thomas the Last of His Kind.
+The engines are mostly based on British locomotives, for example Gordon is an LNER A3 (like Flying Scotsman), Henry became an LMS Black 5MT after his rebuild, and Thomas himself is an LBSCR E2; in real life, these were all scrapped, making Thomas the Last of His Kind.